U.S. Acres: Wade Duck

 the same facial expressions as Wade – even down to the direction in which he is looking.
+His and Roy's beaks are repeatedly shown to be removable.
 He lost his fears as part of his final appearance on April 12, 1989.

 Bo Sheep

-Bo Sheep (voiced by Frank Welker): A sheep who is unintelligent and perky.
+Bo Sheep: A sheep who is unintelligent and perky.
 In the TV series, he is not usually bright but always calm, cool, collected, dependable, and a skillful cook who speaks with a Southern Californian dialect.
 A common gag in the television series involves Bo and Lanolin constantly arguing, sometimes even about the fact that they are arguing.

 Lanolin Sheep

-Lanolin Sheep (voiced by Julie Payne): Bo's twin sister, who is usually shown as a hard worker, but with a personality the polar opposite of her brother: loud and disagreeable.
+Lanolin Sheep: Bo's twin sister, who is usually shown as a hard worker, but with a personality the polar opposite of her brother: loud and disagreeable.
 She is named after the grease produced by wool-bearing animals, such as sheep.
 While she is quite abrasive in the television series, especially towards Bo, in that she is nearly always arguing with him, but also towards Roy for his laziness, in the comic strip, she is much more abrasive towards everyone else in general.